Kogi receives first derivation allocation as oil producing state

-Governor Yahaya Bello disclosed this during the State Executive Council meeting on Thursday, assuring the people of the determination of his administration to continue to record more wins for Kogites.
+Governor Yahaya Bello, who disclosed this during the State Executive Council meeting yesterday, assured the people of the determination of his administration to continue to record more wins for Kogites.

 He said his administration had recorded many giant strides in the sectors covering the thematic areas of his New Direction Blueprint, adding that the “derivation allocation will make us do more for our people”.